ThijsTerporten/Climbing-Traveller/README.md

 * HTML5
 * CSS3
-* Bootstrap: for grid and flexbox.
+* Bootstrap: for their grid and use of their CSS and JavaScript library.
 * Google Chrome Dev Tools: for testing purposes.
-* Lighthouse: Used for testing website performence.
+* Lighthouse: Used for testing website performance, check for best practices, SEO and accessibillity.
 * Jquery: to simplify DOM manipulation.
+* Popper: to ensure all JavaScript libraries from bootstrap work as intended.
 * Prettier: to beautify code.
+* W3C HTML-validator: Used to find mistakes in my html code.
+* Jigsaw: Used to find mistakes in my CSS code.
+* FontAwesome: used for icons in the footer.

 ## Testing